scHarvey/resume/README.md

 ### Solutions Architect (10/2017 - Present) @ [Wellmark](http://www.wellmark.com/)

-- Lead the architectural designs (solution context diagram and conceptual data model) for solutions to optimize security, information leverage and re-use, integration, performance, and availability and ensure solutions developed adhere and aligns to the delivered architecture.
-Fulfill service level agreements and ensure solutions remains current with industry best practices, technologies and with Wellmark’s standards.
-- Consult and influence application teams regarding solutions.
-Collaborate with Tm Ldr & Lead Architect to design and implement effective technology solutions, while using innovative business and technology processes to identify and implement improvement initiatives, eliminate redundancies and maximizes re-use of applications.
-- Will oversee and lead planning, developing and estimating of technical solutions.
-When appropriate, collaborate and work with other technical teams in to better provide subject matter expertise and insights.
-- Develops architecture models and technical standards that enable the transition of Wellmark’s systems from current state to future requirements.
-Will collaborate with Lead Architect for assigned domain, business systems analyst and other stakeholders to provide insight/ direction regarding process improvements.
-- Consults with business stakeholders regarding subject matter knowledge related to project tasks, schedules/status updates and technical planning to ensure architectures are developed in alignment with business expectations.
+- Work with business stakeholders to identify solutions to their problems
+- Develop and maintain enterprise architecture standards
+- Explore emerging technologies and AWS products to determine how they can best be leveraged by our organization
+- Design solutions to complex problems and work with development teams to see them through from prototype to production
+- Optimize solutions for performance and cost

 ### Lead Application Developer (1/2016 - 6/2017) @ [Voce Platforms](http://voceplatforms.com/)

-- Helped lead a team of mainly WordPress developers in building high end sites
+- Helped lead a team of mainly WordPress developers in building high end sites for customers including Disney Parks, Madison Square Gardens, and Xbox
 - Built WordPress VIP hosted websites for large scale and high traffic sites
 - Responded to RFPs
 - Scoped incoming projects

 ### Lead Developer (5/2010 - 1/2016) @ [Mittera](http://www.mittera.com)

-- Lead a development team to create tools to help our clients communicate better with their customers
+- Lead a development team to create tools to improve our clients communication and interactions with their customers.
-- Created websites, web applications, mobile sites, and mobile applications for a wide variety of clients
+- Created websites, web applications, mobile sites, and mobile applications for a wide variety of clients like Scheels, SNHU, and Jeb!
+2016.
-- Investigated new social networks and figure out how they could be leveraged for our clients
+- Investigated new social networks to figure out how they could be leveraged for our clients
-- Learned and educated my team on API tools to quickly tie our clients sites to existing social platforms
+- Passed on my knowledge and experience to my team via code samples, mentoring, and individual coaching
+- Met directly with clients to access their needs and pitch our solutions

 ### IT Director (7/2002 - 4/2010) @ J.W.
 Hutton, St. Charles, IA (purchased by United Healthcare)